LINWEN607/congregate/customer/famq.md

 * service accounts (gitlab.com requires user email validation)
 * etc.

 This doesn't mean we shouldn't migrate them, since `blocked`, `deactivated` and `banned` users do NOT consume a license seat.
-As long as the mapping prerequisites are met upon group/project import we can still preserve their mentions and contributions.
+As long as the mapping prerequisites are met upon [group](https://docs.gitlab.com/ee/user/group/import/index.html#preparation) and [project](https://docs.gitlab.com/ee/user/project/settings/import_export.html#map-users-for-import) import we can still preserve their memberships and contributions.
 It's then a matter of administration whether the accounts are:

 * manually removed from the list of group/project members
 * removed by enforcing SSO